Prince Sultan University — Institutional Risk Management Policy (GV0004)

 • Finally, a unit manager provides the evaluation of each risk statement every two years.

-In addition to Prince Sultan University (PSU) Risk Register, the risk management committee and unit managers may identify any risks, including ones specific to circumstances.
+In addition to Prince Sultan University (PSU) Risk Register, the Risk Management Committee and unit managers can identify any risks, including ones specific to circumstances.

 Appendix for GV0004